whiteblock/genesis-examples/substrate/README.md

     python3 gen_keys_chainspec.py <num_keys> <chain_spec_file>

-To use the provided Genesis substrate.yaml file, run this command:

-    python3 gen_keys_chainspec.py 4 customSpec.json

 This will python script will generate validator keys and addresses, add the SS58 addresses into the chain spec file, and generate a libp2p address to be specifically used for the bootnode in the network.
 These files will be generated in a `build/` folder.
 Replace the two instances of `INSERT_BOOTNODE_LIBP2P_ADDR_HERE` in `wrapper.sh` with the key in `bootnode_libp2p_addr.txt`.
-Next, build the substrate Docker container for Genesis and push it to a registry.
+Next, build the substrate Docker container for Genesis and push it to a public registry.

     docker build . -f substrate.Dockerfile # tag & push accordingly